sveinbjornt/searchfs/README.md

 ## TODO

-* The API supports searching the catalog for files based on creation, modification, access date, finder flags, deprecated old-school file and creator types,, and so on.
+* The searchfs API supports searching the catalog for files based on creation, modification or access date, finder flags, deprecated old-school file and creator types, and so on.
 Add that.

 ## Version History

+### 11/05/2019 - **0.3**

+* New -l flag lists all mounted volumes that support catalog search.
+* Volume to search can now be specified via device name as well as mount path.
+* Regex modifiers ^ and $ can now be used to match only at the start or end of a filenames.

-### 26/04/2019 - **0.2.0**
+### 26/04/2019 - **0.2**

-* Fixed issue which prevented searchfs from working on older versions of macOS
+* Fixed issue which prevented searchfs from working on older versions of macOS.
-* Now fails silently when path lookup fails for a file system object ID
+* Now fails silently when path lookup fails for a file system object ID.
-* Now runs on macOS 10.7 or later
+* Now runs on macOS 10.7 or later.

-### 14/07/2018 - **0.1.0**
+### 14/07/2018 - **0.1**

 * Initial release